 Freelance work platforms have certainly benefited from the pandemic.
 “Since Covid-19, we have seen exponential growth in user sign-ups suggesting a strong desire for individuals to get back to work and, in some cases, to do so on their own terms.
 Post-pandemic, the gig economy will continue to grow and we will see traditional workforce models evolve into an on-demand workforce,” Sebastián Siseles, Vice-President – International at Freelancer.com, told us.

 A previous article took a closer look at Freelancer.com and other marketplace platforms that match businesses looking for on-demand talent with networks of vetted and approved freelancers.
-Popular types of work include website and app development, creative and design, customer support, finance and accounting, consulting, marketing, translations and social media account management.
+Popular types of freelance jobs include website and app development, creative and design, customer support, finance and accounting, consulting, marketing, translations and social media account management.

-Beyond searching for defined work opportunities, freelancers also have opportunities to enter prize challenges, where businesses offer monetary incentives to stimulate innovative breakthroughs or uncover problem solutions .
+Beyond searching for defined work opportunities, freelance job seekers also have opportunities to enter prize challenges, where businesses offer monetary incentives to stimulate innovative breakthroughs or uncover problem solutions .
 HeroX is a good example of a prize challenge platform.
 Some challenges may be a call just for ideas with an appropriate fee available to a winner, while others may progress through stages to a working prototype.
 Larger scale and more complex challenges may require solution providers to collaborate in teams, and budgets are sometimes available to meet necessary costs.

 Finding where to live and work